 We decided that we had to check it out for ourselves.

 In May of 2001, my wife and I were a part of an exploratory trip to Amsterdam, with a team of 35 people on assignment to get the counsel from any Christians we could find in the city and talk to the average “person on the street” as well, in order to gauge the spiritual vibe of the city.
 Every church and ministry leader that we talked to urged us to come.
-Furthermore, in interacting with random strangers in the parks and pleins and cafes — asking for a sampling of opinions about God and about church — we were shocked by what we learned.
+Furthermore, we were shocked by what we learned in our interactions with random strangers in the parks and pleins and cafes — asking for a sampling of opinions about God and about church.
 In all of our random encounters during the course of that trip, we did not meet a single person who had ever even visited a church before!
 Even so, there was a tremendous sense of curiosity and openness that seemed to beckon us to choose Amsterdam as the location for our eventual church plant… And after much prayer, discussion, and consideration, that’s exactly what we did.

 Our family landed on the Continent in January of 2003, and we watched God do some pretty amazing things during the course of our decade in the city.
 In a Western European context, where church growth is typically measured in terms of dozens of people over decades of time — our ministry actually saw hundreds of people become involved after just a few short years as a church community.